Darion/links/web-frontend.md

 * [Feather](https://feathericons.com/)
 * [Super Tiny Social Icons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
+* [Eva Icons](https://akveo.github.io/eva-icons/#/) is a pack of more than 480 beautifully crafted Open Source icons for common actions and items.

 ## Other Libs